-Severus Snape is both a Legilimens and an Occlumens, and is apparently better at Occlumency than Voldemort is at Legilimency, which is how he has survived in his difficult role of double agent among the Death Eaters for so long.
+Severus Snape was both a Legilimens and an Occlumens, and was apparently better at Occlumency than Voldemort was at Legilimency, which is how he survived in his difficult role of double agent among the Death Eaters for so long.

-Voldemort is a highly skilled Legilimens, in the estimation of Severus Snape (OP24), to the point where Voldemort can nearly always tell when someone is lying to him.
-Unlike Snape, Voldemort is never shown speaking the incantation to use Legilimency, if his first appearance in GF1 and last scene in OP36 are any indication.
-He is able to possess the bodies of snakes while retaining his own body, possibly through Legilimency (OP21).
+Voldemort was a highly skilled Legilimens, in the estimation of Severus Snape (OP24), to the point where Voldemort could nearly always tell when someone was lying to him.
+Unlike Snape, Voldemort never spoke the incantation to use Legilimency (GF1, OP36).
+He was able to possess the bodies of snakes while retaining his own body, possibly through Legilimency (OP21).
 Through his connection with Harry, he was also able to use his ability to feed images and eventually false visions into Harry's dreams, when Harry's mind was most relaxed and vulnerable (OP24, OP38).

 Since we've been told that the use of Veritaserum is controlled by very strict Ministry guidelines (GF27), the same should be true of Legilimency.
 (This would not need to be true of Occlumency, since that is purely a defensive measure and only affects the person using it.)